sbslee/fuc/docs/cli.rst

      right                 right file

    optional arguments:
-     -h, --help            show this help message and exit --how TEXT            type of merge to be performed ['left', 'right', 'outer', 'inner', 'cross'] (default: 'inner')
+     -h, --help            Show this help message and exit.
-     --on TEXT [TEXT ...]  column names to join on --lsep TEXT           delimiter to use for the left file (default: '\t') --rsep TEXT           delimiter to use for the right file (default: '\t')
+     --how TEXT            type of merge to be performed ['left', 'right', 'outer', 'inner', 'cross'] (default: 'inner') --on TEXT [TEXT ...]  column names to join on --lsep TEXT           delimiter to use for the left file (default: '\t') --rsep TEXT           delimiter to use for the right file (default: '\t')